echobind/playbook/source/2-our-operating-process.md

 \vspace{2pt}

 Features are placed into the “Backlog” column.
-At the start of each week, a certain number of stories are moved into the “Ready” column.
+At the start of each week, a certain number of features are moved into the “Ready” column.
 This number is the estimated amount that can be done for the week.
 It is meant as a guide, not a hard number.
-If stories need clarification or modification, that should happen prior to moving the feature to “Ready”.
-When development or design work is started on a feature, the feature card is moved to “In Progress”.
+Any clarification or modification of features should happen before they are moved to “Ready”.
+When development or design work is started on a feature, the feature is moved to “In Progress”.
 Items will automatically be marked as “Done” once the Pull Request is merged, a process that we detail in [Our Code Process](#our-code-process).

 ## The Initial Week
-What we do in the first week varies widely depending on the project, but here are some of the things that we might do:
+What we do in the first week varies widely depending on the scope and length of the project, but here are some of the things that we might do:

 - The Roadmapping Session
 - Account setup